OmerBhatti/omerbhatti/README.md

 <h2>About</h2>

 Hi, my name is *M Omer Sharif Bhatti*, a student developer from Pakistan. <br>
-I am a junior at [**PUCIT**](http://pucit.edu.pk) Lahore.
-I work on different web projects as a freelancer.
+I am a junior at [**PUCIT**](http://pucit.edu.pk) Lahore.I work on different web projects and scrapers as a freelancer.
 You can contact me for queries regarding any project.
+I love learning things on my own because Colleges focus more on theory.
 ----

 <h3>Interests</h3>